At this moment I have a safe full of nice and expensive rifles and handguns. But…it is a shotgun that sits by the bed.

 In terms of accessories, the best thing you can do here is get a good set of sights.
 Open rifle sights were the old standard, and they still work fairly well.
 However, a solid set of peep sights, mounted on the rear of the receiver are much better.

 My favorite set is made by LPA and is completely adjustable for zeroing.
 Alternatively, you can use a short range optic.
-A good red dot like an Aimpoint or the Trijicon MRO are excellent choices for a shotgun.
+A good red dot like an Aimpoint or the Trijicon MRO is excellent choices for a shotgun.